bajamircea/bajamircea.github.io/_posts/2020-05-04-exception-safety.markdown

 For the large majority of cases, destructors don't throw.
 Usually functions that guarantee to not throw are marked `noexcept`, but destructors are assumed to be `noexcept` by default.
-Destructors that throw are a bad idea, maybe with the exception of at-scope-exit classes, which is a separate topic.
+Destructors that throw are a bad idea, maybe with the exception of at-scope-exit classes (which is a separate topic), and would not play well with standard containers.

 In particular the `std::thread` design terminates in face of errors (such as the underlying thread still running), so strictly speaking it will not throw